Tips and guidance

 The Climate Schools Programme is designed so you can spend time teaching about the solutions instead of debating the existence of human-made climate change.

-These arguments may arise anyway.
-Here, we give you some practical techniques to counter climate denial from a student.
+However, these arguments may arise anyway.
+On request from teachers, we have developed a guide with practical techniques to counter climate change denial from a student.

 Set up an open classroom